zero-li/UVCCamera/README.md

 UVCCamera
 =========

-library and sample to access to UVC web camera on non-rooted Android device
+Library and sample to access to UVC web camera on non-rooted Android device.\
+Works with latest Android versions!
+(API level 33 - Android 13 at the time of writing).\
+Please see and test sample projects `usbCameraTest*`.

 Copyright (c) 2014-2017 saki t_saki@serenegiant.com